 Her debut non-fiction book Modesty: A Fashion Paradox, launched at the 2020 Emirates Literature Festival.
 It explores the causes, controversies, and key players of the global modest fashion movement from cultural, political, religious, and feminist lenses.

 Hafsa's motivations lie in debunking stereotypes and rectifying misconceptions that impact Muslim women.
-As a KETISH contributor, she will be helping to lift the lid on subjects often colored with stigma in the community while promoting female empowerment within a framework of faith.
+At KETISH, she will be helping to lift the lid on subjects often colored with stigma in the community while promoting female empowerment within a framework of faith.
 You can follow her work and connect with Hafsa @hafsalodi.